Sébastien Thill: Sheriff Tiraspol

 On 20 January 2021, he joined Moldovan league club Sheriff Tiraspol on a 1.5-year loan.
 While on loan at the Transnistrian club, he earned headlines with a long range goal against Spanish giants Real Madrid to secure a 2–1 victory in the UEFA Champions League group stage.
 With his goal against Real Madrid on 28 September 2021, he became the first Luxembourgish player to score a goal in the tournament's history.
 Thill followed up this goal on the subsequent matchday with an equalising free-kick against reigning Italian champions Inter Milan.

 Hansa Rostock

 In June 2022, 2.
 Bundesliga club Hansa Rostock announced the signing of Thill for the 2022–23 season.
 On 31 August 2023, Thill's contract with Hansa was terminated by mutual consent.

 Stal Rzeszów

 The following day, Thill joined Polish I liga side Stal Rzeszów on a one-year deal.
 Regularly featuring in the starting line-up across the 2023–24 season, he signed a two-year contract extension on 22 May 2024.

+Differdange 03

+On 20 June 2026, Thill signed a two-year contract with Luxembourgish club Differdange 03.